GluuFederation/oxd-python-demo-app/README.md

 properties to suit your preference.
 1. `$ sudo python setupDemo.py`

-### Setup demo UMA Resource Server
+### Start the UMA Resource Server

+This server will be accessible only via localhost and will be used by the CGI app to demonstrate UMA.
+Run `curl -k https://localhost:8085/api/` to test the application, which should return a list of what api's are available.

 ```
 $ cd ../uma_rs
 $ nohup python app.py > uma_rs.log 2>&1 &
 ```
-**Note:**
-1. This server will be accessible only via localhost and will be used by the CGI app to demonstrate UMA.
-You can run `curl -k https://localhost:8085/api/` to know the API details provided by the RS app.
-2. To stop the server, note down the PID returned by the *nohup* command and run `sudo kill <pid>`

 ## Demo

 ### OpenID Connect

-The url for your application will be `https://your-hostname/cgi-bin/home.cgi`
+Start the demo by navigating to `https://(your-hostname)/cgi-bin/home.cgi`

 ![home](images/home.png)